 Many of today's technology leaders believe the disruptive shifts heralded by 5G networks will rival those ushered in by the dawn of the Internet.
 With speeds of up to 100 gigabits per second, 5G will be more than 10 times faster than 4G, and as a result, the ultra-fast network, together with the Internet of Things (IoT) and Artificial Intelligence (AI), will transform our urban environments into smart cities.

 Thanks to 5G infrastructure, everything from streetlights and parking meters to utilities and garbage bins are expected to become “smart,” and this hyper connectivity will create a multitude of social and economic benefits, including traffic alleviation, energy management optimization, and better emergency response.

-But in order to achieve the speeds and reliability required to meet these next-generation goals, telecommunications carriers will have to deploy a host of new “small cell” transmitters inside and around buildings.
-Whereas most of today's cellular data travels between obtrusive towers and antennas that may rise hundreds of feet in the air, compact polycarbonate packaging allows small cell transmitters to be reduced to the size of a football, without sacrificing performance.
+But in order to achieve the speeds and reliability required to meet these next-generation goals, a host of new 5G “small cell” transmitters will need to be deployed throughout our cities.
+Whereas most of today's cellular data travels between large towers placed far apart, 5G small cell transmitters will need to be mounted as close as 500 meters apart throughout neighborhoods and business districts.